Mandur/PodIdentityHealthCheck/readme.md

 ## Assessing health of the full identity stack

 In the methods described above, we were tying our application lifetime to the NMI component to ensure the identity mediation was performed by the pod identity.
 We could still get exception external to pod identity, such as if an [identity is not yet assigned on a physical machine](https://azure.github.io/aad-pod-identity/docs/best-practices/#retry-on-token-retrieval) or if someone accidentaly delete a user assigned identity on Azure.
+We decided to explore if there was an easy to realiably assess the health of the full identity stack.

-We are listing this section here as reference and **we advice people to generally prefer the NMI health checks**.
-The checks made here are much more costly than the previous, therefore unlike previously, **we prefer init containers**.
-Additionally they depend on the cluster configuration: Do you have more than one user assigned identity on the cluster?
+Spoiler: we were unable to come up with a satisfactory solution and are listing this section here as reference.
+Additionally these set of method depend heavily on the cluster configuration as describe in the [problem statement](#problem-statement): Do you have more than one user assigned identity on the cluster?
 Do you have a system assigned identity assigned on the cluster?
 Please refer to the [introduction](#introduction) for more details.

+**we advice people to generally prefer the NMI health checks**.
+The checks made here are much more costly than the previous, therefore unlike previously, **we prefer init containers**

 ### Assess health of the full identity stack by an init container getting and Azure access token